esnet/grafana-esnet-networkmap-panel/README.md

 $ make test
 ```

-You also have the option of running component and integration tests seperately, either using make or Yarn (both pairs
+You also have the option of running component and integration tests separately, either using make or Yarn (both pairs
 of shell commands below do the same thing.)

 ```sh